FFmpeg/FFV1/rfc_backmatter.md

 This appendix is informative.

 Some bitstreams were found with 40 extra bits corresponding to `error_status` and `slice_crc_parity` in the `reserved` bits of `Slice()`.
-Any revision of this specification should care about avoiding to add 40 bits of content after `SliceContent` if `version` == 0 or `version` == 1.
+Any revision of this specification should care about avoiding to add 40 bits of content after `SliceContent` if `version == 0` or `version == 1`.
 Else a decoder conforming to the revised specification could not distinguish between a revised bitstream and such buggy bitstream in the wild.

 # FFV1 Implementations